Furnace thermostat error flashing

 A three-way valve is a safety measure that detects when dangerous back pressure is generated, shuts off the gas completely until all pressure is released, and resumes operation.

 I’ll link to a demo of the furnace thermostat flashing error.
 This phenomenon is pretty rare but there are ways to deal with this error to resume normal operation

 There seems to be no problem with the flame yet the furnace keeps showing an error.
 It flickers like it’s going out

 Occasionally, your thermostat will show a flashing E4 or E5 code on its screen.
-This can happen for three different reasons: 1) If your system’s electronic ignition fails every now and then, a good night of sleep is usually all that it needs to reset.
+This can happen for three different reasons: 1) If your system’s electronic ignition fails now and then, a good night of sleep is usually all that it needs to reset.
 2) The furnace may be struggling to stay lit due to too low of gas pressure from the gas supply valve that shuts off prematurely.
 The TSTAT may detect this and go into a “Leak Detection Mode” for 30 seconds.
 3) Finally, there might be something malfunctioning near the thermostat that is causing interference.